mdt2/100-days-of-code/log.md

 1. [Guide on GitHub](https://github.com/P1xt/p1xt-guides/blob/master/job-ready.md)

+### Day 54: November 7, Tuesday

+**Today's Progress**: Finished flexbox zombies and started coding portfolio site!

+**Thoughts** Got all done with the landing page.
+Faced some challenges with positioning and flexbox and figured out how those work together (need a position:relative wrapper div around the display:flex and position:absolute flexbox div).
+Explore a normalize.css tomorrow that Austin told me about?

 **Project Ideas**
 1. Plugin for Twitter so that it doesn't exit out of your tweet until you hit the close icon HMPH
 2. Wishlist